AninditaBasu/indica/docs/how_to_curse.md

 This tutorial shows you how to curse like you were living in the vedic times.

-## Possible paths
+## Algorithm

-All the path parameters in the Vedic Society API return a response in the same JSON structure.
+All the path parameters in the [Vedic Society API](api_vs.md) return a response in the same JSON structure.

 ```json
 {